Lifeboats of the Titanic: Lifeboat 13 (starboard)

-Lifeboat 13 was partially filled from the Boat Deck and partially from A Deck after it had been lowered to that level when it was launched under the supervision of Murdoch and Moody at 1:40 A.M.
-Again, it was heavily occupied, with 55 people aboard and Leading Fireman Frederick Barrett in charge.
-The occupants were mainly Second and Third Class women and children.
+Lifeboat 13 was partially filled from the Boat Deck and partially from A Deck after it had been lowered to that level when it was launched under the supervision of Murdoch and Moody at 1:43 a.m.
+Again, it was heavily occupied, with 70 people aboard and Leading Fireman Frederick Barrett in charge.
+The occupants were mainly Second- and Third-Class women and children.
 Among the men aboard was Lawrence Beesley, who subsequently wrote a popular book about the disaster.
-Dr. Washington Dodge was also aboard, having earlier seen his wife and young son aboard Boat 5.
+Dr. Washington Dodge was also aboard, having earlier seen his wife and young son aboard Lifeboat 5.
 He owed his presence aboard the boat to the apparent guilty feelings of Steward F. Dent Ray, who had urged the Dodges to sail on Titanic in the first place.
-Just before Boat 13 was lowered, Ray bundled Dodge aboard.
-12-year-old Second Class passenger Ruth Becker was placed in this boat by Moody after being prevented from entering the heavily overloaded lifeboat number 11 which her mother and two siblings had boarded.
-She was one of the few passengers who brought blankets from her stateroom into a boat, which were later used to keep the stokers, who were wearing sleeveless shirts, warm while rowing.
+Just before Lifeboat 13 was lowered, Ray bundled Dodge aboard.
+12-year-old Second-Class passenger Ruth Becker was placed in this boat by Moody after being prevented from entering the heavily overloaded Lifeboat 11, which her mother and two siblings had boarded.
+She was one of the few passengers who brought blankets from her stateroom into a lifeboat, which were later used to keep the stokers, who were wearing sleeveless shirts, warm while rowing.
 Others did not want to board at all.
-A woman on deck became hysterical, crying, "Don't put me in that boat!
+A woman on deck panicked, crying, "Don't put me in that boat!
 I don't want to go in that boat!
 I've never been in an open boat in my life!"
 Ray told her, "You have got to go and you may as well keep quiet."